Showing posts with label cards. Show all posts

 🎄🎄🎄🎄2016 November 26, Saturday, Tinsel Trail, Bridge Street and Christmas Card Lane.

-We stopped at Chick-fil-a in Athens where I bought a large Ice tea.
+We stopped at Chick-fil-a in Athens, where I bought a large iced tea.

 We rode to Huntsville to see the Tinsel Trail at Big Spring Park.

-I am not sure how many trees were decorated but I took lots of pictures.
+I did not know how many trees were decorated, but I took lots of pictures.

-The sun was bright, as we walked through the Big Spring Park looking at the Christmas Trees but it was cold in the shade.
+The sun was bright as we walked through Big Spring Park, looking at the Christmas Trees, but it was cold in the shade.

 We walked through Tinsel Trail twice.